kwolbachia/Visualization_toolset/README.md

 This toolset intends to ease basic manipulation and visualization of multichannel images and stacks.

+* __Installation :__
+	- Download this repository as .zip by clicking the green button "Code" and unzip it
+	- Place the Visualization_toolset.ijm file in the toolset directory of your ImageJ or Fiji application.
+(ImageJ/Macros/toolsets)
+	- You will now find the toolset in the "More Tools" menu of imageJ bar [>>] button

 The Visualization_Toolset.ijm file has been written in the most readable way possible (well I did my best) in order to be easily customized or adjusted.
 For example if you don't like keyboard shortcuts, you can delete them or change the [key].